tencentyun/qcloud-documents/product/计算与网络/云服务器/实例/登录 Linux 实例_en.md

 Configure an IP address, port and connection type on the Session configuration page.

 - IP: Public IP of the CVM.
 Go to the ["Cloud Virtual Machine" page under Tencent Cloud Console](https://console.qcloud.com/cvm), and you can get the public IP of the CVM on the list and detail pages.
 - Port: port of the CVM, which must be 22.
 (Make sure port 22 of the CVM is open.
-See [Security Group] (/doc/product/213/5221) and [Network ACL] (/doc/product/215/5132) for details.)
+See [Security Group](/doc/product/213/5221) and [Network ACL](/doc/product/215/5132) for details.)

 Enter a session name in the "Saved Sessions" input box (it is test in this case), then click the "Save" button, and double click the session name or click the "Open" button to issue a login request.
 ![](//mccdn.qcloud.com/img56a5c6bca781f.png)

 If the login fails, check if your CVM instance allows inbound traffic over port 22.
-Refer to [Security Group] (/doc/product/213/5221) to check the Port.
-If your CVM is in [Virtual Private Cloud/VPC], check related subnet [Network ACL] (/doc/product/215/5132) as well.
+Refer to [Security Group](/doc/product/213/5221) to check the Port.
+If your CVM is in [Virtual Private Cloud/VPC], check related subnet [Network ACL](/doc/product/215/5132) as well.

 ## Linux/Mac OS system: log in to the Linux instance with SSH
 If you are a Mac OS user, open the Terminal that comes with the system and enter the following command.
 If you are a Linux user, run the following command directly: